atakhadivi/ATAMOMS/README.md

 ## 4. Set Up the Database

-- [ ] Choose a suitable database system (e.g., SQLite, MySQL, or PostgreSQL).
+- [x] Choose a suitable database system SQLite
-- [ ] Create a new database to store the video and category data.
+- [x] Create a new database to store the video and category data.
-- [ ] Initialize SQLAlchemy to establish a connection with the database.
+- [x] Initialize SQLAlchemy to establish a connection with the database.

 ## 5. Define the Project Models